File reading/writing utility

 line 2: 0 (vector of y (col) abscissa)

-lines 3 and following: (element of x (row) abscissa), followed
+lines 3 and following: (element of x (row) abscissa), followed by table data.

-The file format can depicted as follows:
+The file format can be depicted as follows:

 x-name y-name ordinates-name